 If you're still with me after making Wormwood real for you, let's talk about and try to fix that despair you may be feeling.
 Despair about your personal chances can be for a number of reasons, as the future is objectively hard and discouraging for anyone to anticipate.
 However, one of the more common reasons I've seen for hopelessness is from a lack of self-belief, self-confidence, self-love.
 If you don't think much of yourself already and you want to do something few can do, then it is hard to imagine yourself being part of that elite group, right?

 One long-time reader of mine said to me that escaping in the end seems as hopeless as winning the lottery.
 The odds are so small for both.
 You have to love other people for God and it's hard and "you might not do it good enough."
 My response was, yes, the odds are small but unlike the lottery that you cannot control beyond buying more tickets, escaping in the end is matter of free will choice.
 You decide whether you "win" or not.
 To stack your odds, you need to keep asking for help to escape every day.
 By analogy, consider every day of prayer for strength to be another lottery ticket to increase your odds of success.
-Another problem with that analogy is that to win the lottery you are completely on your own.
+Another problem with the lottery analogy is that to win the lottery you are completely on your own.
 But in the end time escape, you can have God's help if you seek him diligently.
 With God it's possible; on your own, you're probably right about it being hopeless.

 Jesus said something along these lines when his disciples responded with "why bother?" to his comment that it's near impossible for a rich man to be saved: